DEPARTMENT POLICY LINKS:

 1. In advance of any interview between ICE and an inmate regarding civil immigration violations, the Office shall provide all inmates with a written consent form (ICE Interview Consent Form) that explains the purpose of the interview, that the interview is voluntary, and that he or she may decline to be interviewed or may choose to be interviewed only with his or her attorney present.
 The written consent form is available in English, Spanish, Chinese, Tagalog, Vietnamese and Korean.

-2. Upon receiving any ICE hold, notification, or transfer request, the Office shall provide a copy of the request to the inmate and inform them on an Immigration Notification Form (Spanish) (Chinese) (Korean) (Tagalog) (Vietnamese)whether the Office intends to comply with the request.
-If the Office provides ICE with notification that an inmate is being, or will be, released on a certain date on a Request for Voluntary Notification of Release of Suspected Priority Alien form, the Office shall promptly provide the same notification in writing to the inmate and to his attorney of record or to one additional person who the inmate shall be permitted to designate.
+2. If it is determined an inmate falls within the Sheriff’s Office Immigration Notification Criteria and upon receiving any ICE hold, notification, or transfer request, the Office shall provide a copy of the request to the inmate and inform them on an Immigration Notification Form (Spanish) (Chinese) (Korean) (Tagalog) (Vietnamese) that the Office intends to comply with the request, along with the Immigration Notification Review Form attached.
+When the Office provides ICE with notification that an inmate is being, or will be, released on a certain date, the Office shall promptly provide the same notification in writing to the inmate and to his attorney of record or to one additional person who the inmate shall be permitted to designate. a.
+An inmate and/or their designee may request an immigration notification review by completing an Immigration Notification Review Form and forwarding the form to the Pre-Trial Sergeant.
+A review will occur (when possible) before ICE is notified.
+The Pre-Trial Sergeant will notify the inmate or requestor of the outcome of the review.